 (b) attach to the form a separate document titled “Attachment [number] — [name of the item]”.

+Example for this regulation:

-Example: A single attachment to Form 1 for the item “Thing(s) to be searched for” will be titled “Attachment 1 — Thing(s) to be searched for”.
+A single attachment to Form 1 for the item “Thing(s) to be searched for” will be titled “Attachment 1 — Thing(s) to be searched for”.

 6. Approving courses for certain forensic procedures